 Each stage of the application process is required.
 There are several time slots that hopefully will work with your schedule.
 If not, we encourage you to consider applying for the Orientation Leader role in a future year.

-We will try to contact you before the deadline to sign up for both Group Interviews and an Individual Interview, but if you do not select a time slot, we will assume that you do not wish to continue in the application process.
+We will try to contact you before the deadline to sign up for an Individual Interview, but if you do not select a time slot, we will assume that you do not wish to continue in the application process.
 It is your responsibility as the candidate to follow-through on this portion of the application process.

 For all interviews, we suggest arriving 10 to 15 minutes before your scheduled time.

 You can expect your Individual Interview to last between 25 to 30 minutes.

 If you advance to an Individual Interview, you may be asked to prepare a brief presentation, so you may want to bring a visual aid.